jeff-hykin/better-cpp-syntax/README.md

 - The failure of highlighting for the semicolon after namespaces
 - The missing operator overloading symbols
 - The failure to tag operator overloading functions as functions
+- The failure to tag implicit operator overrides

 It adds:
 - Additional specificity for many existing tags
-- Template definition syntax highlighting
+- Template definition syntax highlighting (including C++ 2020 syntaxes)
 - Parameter highlighting
 - better object identification
-- tag for the colon in ranged-based for loops
+- Tags for the colon in ranged-based for loops

 Planned future fixes/featues:
 - Fix more of the syntax-breaking bugs from https://github.com/atom/language-c/issues